MarwaAbdallah/Infoblox-monitor-subnet-changes/README.md

 ## Scripts
 Description of the files:

-config.py contains the configuration needed to authenticate to IPAM, credentials are not shared in the wiki smail.py contains the method that sends email to the appropriate stakeholders DetectNewCorpSubnets.py is the main file
+* config.py contains the configuration needed to authenticate to IPAM, credentials are not shared in the wiki.
+* smail.py contains the method that sends email to the appropriate stakeholders.
+* DetectNewCorpSubnets.py is the main file.

 To launch the script, run :